outsourced data protection officer

 As we work on behalf of the Data Controller all requests for further information should be sent to them direct.
 If you are then not fully satisfied with the response you are within your rights to raise the matter with the Supervisory Authority (ICO).

 “The University of Exeter Students’ Guild were keen to ensure we were delivering our GDPR commitment on time and on track.
-We therefore needed a qualified Data Protection Officer to monitor our progress, provide assurance that we were on the road to compliance and maintain the role going forward.
+Therefore, we needed a qualified Data Protection Officer to monitor our progress, provide assurance that we were on the road to compliance and maintain the role going forward.

 We sourced Data Privacy Advisory as they were local and have 20 years Data Protection experience.
 We are very happy with the high standards of service received and the training provided was not only delivered professionally but completely tailored to our business type.
 I highly recommend Data Privacy Advisory if you have GDPR worries or you are considering having a Data Protection Officer look after your organisation.”